Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 38 trips per day across all routes, which equates to about 19 weekly trips per individual stop.
+The accessibility of public transport in Casuarina is rated excellent, with residents on average located 174 meters from the nearest transport stop.
+On average, there are 38 trips per day across all routes, which equates to approximately 15 weekly trips per individual stop.

 Frequently Asked Questions - Transport